gwct/grampa/README.md

 Multiple H1 and H2 nodes can be entered as a space delimited list:

-`-h1 "2 4" -h2 "5 6"`

-and

-`-h1 "x,y,z a,b,x,y,z" -h2 "c,d a,b,c,d,x,y,z"`
+`-h1 "2 4" -h2 "5 6"` and `-h1 "x,y,z a,b,x,y,z" -h2 "c,d a,b,c,d,x,y,z"` are equivalent.

-are equivalent.
 Entering this means that GRAMPA will first set H1 as node 2 and try both nodes 5 and 6 as H2.
 Then H1 will be set to node 4 and will try nodes 5 and 6 as H2.

 **If `-h1` and `-h2` are not specified, GRAMPA will search try all possible node combinations of H1 and H2!**

 ##### `-c` : The group cap

 GRAMPA uses the standard LCA reconciliation algorithm on MUL-trees, meaning that some genes have more than one possible mapping.
 We get around this by trying ALL possible initial mappings and picking the one with the lowest score.
 This works, but also means our program has an exponential runtime based on the number of genes from polyploid species in any given gene tree.
 We get around this in several ways by collapsing and fixing groups (see paper), but there can still be lots of groups.
 This parameter sets the maximum number of groups to consider for any gene tree.
 If a gene tree has more than this number of groups, it will be skipped.

 Default is 8 groups, with a max setting of 15.

 ##### `-o` : Output files

 There are two output files created by GRAMPA.

-If

-`-o test.txt`
+If `-o test.txt` is specified you will get:

-is specified:

 1. `test.txt` : The main output file containing information about the run and reconciliation scores for each MUL-tree considered.
 At the bottom the most parsimonious MUL-tree will be displayed.

 2. `test_det.txt` : The detailed output file containing reconciliation scores for each gene tree to each MUL-tree.

-##### `--checknum` : Group counting flag
+##### `--checknum` : Group counting

 With this set, the program will run normally with the specified options, except no reconciliations will be done.
 Instead, the output file will contain the number of polyploid groups for each gene tree.
 Use this to decide the best setting for `-c`.